milosgajdos/ncs/README.md

 # Example Go program

-The example below shows how to created and destroy the basic types the NCSDK API 2.0 provides
+The example below shows how to create and destroy the basic resource types the NCSDK API 2.0 provides.
+For more complex examples please see [examples](./examples)

 ```go
 package main